harshakurra123/quotes/README.md

 ## Setup
 - Clone the project into local machine.
 - Navigate to directory where manage.py file exists.
-- Execute command python manage.py runserver to run the server.
+- Execute command <pre>python manage.py runserver</pre> to run the server.
 - Open the browser and navigate to the ip address.